danielrueckert/website_source/content/authors/RobertGraf/_index.md

 - "Researchers"
 ---

-I'm a PhD student affiliated with the Institute of Artificial Intelligence in Medicine at the Technical University of Munich (TUM) and the Deep-Spine group (https://deep-spine.de/).
+I'm a Doctoral researcher affiliated with the Institute of Artificial Intelligence in Medicine at the Technical University of Munich (TUM) and the Deep-Spine group (deep-spine.de).
 I work on Spine image translation, superresolution, registration, and analysis.